Model & Strategy

 Built on lessons in 53 communities, StriveTogether’s Theory of Action helps local partnerships build and sustain civic infrastructure by engaging the community, eliminating disparities, focusing on continuous improvement and aligning existing resources.
 StriveTogether helps communities unite stakeholders around shared goals, measures and results in education.
 StriveTogether supports these communities through network activities, tools and strategic assistance aligned with a nationally-recognized Theory of Action.
 Network outcomes include kindergarten readiness, early grade reading, middle grade math, high school graduation, postsecondary enrollment and attainment.

-Jeff Edmondson is Managing Director of StriveTogether, a subsidiary of KnowledgeWorks.
+Until 2017, Jeff Edmondson led StriveTogether and was the founding executive director of the StrivePartnership.
+Jeff now serves as Executive Director of Community Mobilization at Ballmer Group.
 Prior to founding StriveTogether, Edmondson was the founding executive director of the StrivePartnership in Cincinnati and Northern Kentucky, a partnership of postsecondary, K-12, business, philanthropic, non-profit, and civic organizations aimed at increasing education outcomes for students throughout the region.
 StrivePartnership is one of the most notable collective impact initiatives and Edmondson has drawn on the work of the Partnership to develop StriveTogether and the national Cradle to Career Network.

-StriveTogether’s “Cradle to Career” Network includes 70 cross-sector partnerships working to create more equitable systems get better outcomes for every child.
-The Network connects more than 10,800 organizations and impacts over 10.5 million students, in 30 states.
+StriveTogether’s “Cradle to Career” Network includes nearly 70 cross-sector partnerships working to create more equitable systems and attain better outcomes for every child.
+The Network impacts more than 13 million children, including more than 9 million children of color across 30 states.

 Each network community is progressing through a continuum of gateways as they build and sustain civic infrastructure, known as StriveTogether’s Theory of Action.
-Today, 18 Network members are in the “Emerging” gateway, 42 are in the “Sustaining” gateway and ten are in the “Proof Point” gateway.
+Today, 11 Network members are in the “Emerging” gateway, 42 are in the “Sustaining” gateway and 15 are in the “Proof Point” gateway.

-StriveTogether is entering into year one of a new strategic plan in which network members are working toward an ambitious five-year goal to accelerate the progress of at least 24 communities to reach a new, elevated Systems Transformation gateway in which they demonstrate evidence of outcomes improving, disparities closing and deeper level of engagement with adjacent sectors such as housing, health, transportation and human services to transform systems.
+StriveTogether is entering into year one of a new strategic plan in which network members are working toward an ambitious five-year goal to accelerate the progress of at least 24 communities to reach a new, elevated Systems Transformation gateway in which they demonstrate evidence of outcomes improving, disparities closing, and a deeper level of engagement with adjacent sectors such as housing, health, transportation, and human services to transform systems.